ttksimmms/Titanic/README.md

 - Embarkation Port Analysis:
   - Analyze the distribution of passengers based on the embarkation port.
 Understand the composition of passengers from different ports.

+### Data Analysis
+Code worked with

+- Survival Analysis by Gender

+  SELECT Sex, AVG(Survived ::numeric) AS survival_rate
+  FROM titanic GROUP BY Sex;

+- Class-wise Survival Analysis

+  SELECT Pclass, AVG(Survived: :numeric)
+  AS survival_rate
+  FROM titanic
+  GROUP BY Pclass;

+- Age Distribution

+  SELECT Age, COUNT (*) AS passenger_count
+  FROM titanic GROUP BY Age ORDER BY Age;

+- Fare Distribution:

+  SELECT Fare, COUNT (*) AS
+  passenger_count
+  FROM titanic
+  GROUP BY Fare
+  ORDER BY Fare;

+- Passengers with Siblings or Spouses

+  SELECT SibSP, COUNT (*) as passenger_count
+  FROM titanic GROUP BY SibSp ORDER BY SibSp;

+- Passengers with Parents or Children

+  SELECT Parch, COUNT (*) as passenger_count FROM titanic GROUP BY Parch ORDER BY Parch;

+- Survival Rate by Age Group

+  Select
+    CASE
+      WHEN Age < 18 THEN 'Child'
+      WHEN Age >= 18 AND Age < 60
+  THEN 'Adult'
+      ELST 'Senior'
+    END as age_group,
+    AVG(Survived: :numeric) as
+  survival_rate
+  FROM titanic
+  GROUP BY age_group

+- Embarkation Port Analysis

+    SELECT Embarked, COUNT (*) as
+    passenger_count
+    FROM titanic
+    GROUP BY Embarked;

+### Results/Findings

+The analysis results are summarized as follows: